matteing/blog/content/posts/makerlog-new-year-roadmap.md

 cover: "https://i.imgur.com/27KqSVq.png"
 ---

-As 2019 approaches rapidly, I've began my yearly journey of introspection and quiet reflection about what Makerlog is and what direction to take it.
+As 2019 approaches rapidly, so begins my routine journey of introspection and quiet reflection about what Makerlog is and what direction to take it.

 It's incredible to look back and see the great growth of our community in such a short span of time - we're approaching 1000 friends - in just around six months!
 This is my first succesful software project, and I plan to continue growing it throughout this new year and beyond.